FantasyGold/FantasyGold-Core/doc/init.md

 Copy fantasygoldd.init to /etc/init.d/fantasygoldd.
 Test by running "service fantasygoldd start".

-Using this script, you can adjust the path and flags to the fantasygoldd program by setting the FANTASYGOLDD and FLAGS environment variables in the file /etc/sysconfig/fantasygoldd.
+Using this script, you can adjust the path and flags to the fantasygoldd program by setting the FantasyGoldD and FLAGS environment variables in the file /etc/sysconfig/fantasygoldd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn